Frequently Asked Questions

 SUIC provides professional international programs at both graduate and post graduate levels.
 Students can obtain international degrees from prestigious European partners by studying in Bangkok.
 SUIC also provides international study options or internship experience as part of the programs.

-Talingchan and Pinklao have a wide range of accommodation to suit all kinds of tastes and levels of comfort.
+Bangrak and surrounding areas have a wide range of accommodation to suit all kinds of tastes and levels of comfort.
 From luxurious condos to basic studio rooms, SUIC student affairs team will be able to advise you on suitable accommodation that fits your budget and lifestyle.
 Please also see a recommended list of accommodation in ‘Study at SUIC’ section on the website.

 The BFA in Digital Communication Design program will require a set of portfolio of students’ works.
 Please check with the application process for the program or contact the Digital Communication Design department for more information.

 If you have the correct entrance criteria, are motivated for the right reasons and demonstrate a positive attitude towards studying on the program, then there is no reason why you should not be accepted.
 However please note that programs are popular and therefore there will be competition for places.

 There will be two key elements, your levels of English language and how motivated you are to study on the program .You may be nervous, but remember that teachers are looking for students that are motivated and potentially have the right professional attributes for a successful career ahead.
 Explaining why you want to study on the program will be essential, including having an idea of your future career aspirations.

 Students should be proud to wear a uniform, SU has a rich history and this is reflected in its traditions and customs.

 - For the BBA Hotel Management program, uniform is essential as it prepares students for working in real life hotel operational environments.